architectrons/arch-kata-2025/adrs/use_cloud_hosted_ai.md

 - **Ensure Scalability & Performance** – AI processing must **support an increasing number of candidates** while maintaining **low-latency inference**.
 - **Enable Explainability & Governance** – AI grading decisions must be **auditable and explainable** to ensure fairness.

-To meet these requirements, **a cloud-hosted AI model with strict data privacy controls** (e.g., **AWS Bedrock, OpenAI API, Google Vertex AI**) is chosen to prevent **test cases and grading data from being leaked or stored in public LLMs**.
+To meet these requirements, **a cloud-hosted AI model with strict data privacy controls** (e.g., **Claude 3 Series, GPT-4o (o1) , Llama 3, Gemini 2, Mistral**) is chosen, accessed via **AWS Bedrock, OpenAI API, Azure OpenAI, and Google Vertex AI**.
+This ensures **test cases and grading data are not stored or used for public AI model training**.

 ---